-Open Monday to Friday, 10am to 7pm Saturday and Sunday, 11:30am to 7pm Tel: +33 (0)1 42 99 88 84 suites represents a major investment, notably in fineart photography, with such artists as Simon Chaput, Koichiro Doi, Guy Le Querrec, Lucien Hervé, Rune Guneriussen, Thierry Dreyfus, Harry Gruyaert and Marie Maillard.
-One suite is decorated with a series of portraits by Arlette Kotchounian of Ray Charles, once a familiar face at the hotel.
-A view of the hotel interpreted by hyper-photographer jean-François Rauzier hangs in Suite 341.
+Open Monday to Friday, 10:00 am to 7:00 pm Saturday and Sunday, 11:30 am to 7:00 pm Tel: +33 (0)1 42 99 88 84 rooms and Suites represents a major investment, notably in fine- art photography, with such artists as Simon Chaput, Koichiro Doi, Guy Le Querrec, Lucien Hervé, Rune Guneriussen, Thierry Dreyfus, Harry Gruyaert and Marie Maillard.
+One Suite is decorated with a series of portraits by Arlette Kotchounian of Ray Charles, once a familiar face at the hotel.
+A view of the hotel interpreted by hyper-photographer Jean-François Rauzier hangs in Suite 341.
 The works of art exhibited in the public areas were all commissioned specially for the hotel from international artists.
-Stéphane Calais' fresque murals, Jardin à la Française, adorns the ceiling of the restaurant Matsuhisa Paris.
-Rosson Crow and his her Grand Salon, Maison d'Alsace, 1929, hangs in the VIP room of the restaurant Il Carpaccio.
+Stéphane Calais' fresque murals, Jardin à la Française, adorns the ceiling of the restaurant Matsubisa Paris.
+Rosson Crow's Grand Salon, Maison d'Alsace, 1929, hangs in the VIP room of the restaurant Il Carpaccio.
 Craftsman Thomas Boog also worked on the decor of the Italian restaurant, creating a fresco of hand-glued shells.
 On the first landing, the impressive Salle des Trophées by Russian artist Nikolay Polissky consists of an installation of 15 life-size wooden elk and deer.
 English artist Stephen Smith designed the mirrors on the each of the hotel's landings.
-A monumental teapot by Joana Vasconcelos sits in the hotel's garden.